Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples

 \section{Numerical Examples}

-performs comparably to, or even better than, GD.
+In this section, we illustrate the performance of Algorithm~\ref{RM} via numerical examples.
+In our experiments, we use the performance of gradient descent (GD) as a benchmark.
+Although GD acquires first-order information about the function and thus is generally considered superior to ZO methods, we see that in some of our examples, Algorithm~\ref{RM} performs comparably to, or even better than, GD.
 We report here a subset of representative scenarios and defer further details and additional experiments to Appendix~\ref{appNE}.
 Unless otherwise stated, curves show the average objective value and one standard deviation over multiple runs.
 In this section, we illustrate the performance of Algorithm~\ref{RM} on several optimisation problems where quasar-convexity or a related structure is known or strongly suggested to hold.
 In all experiments, we use gradient descent (GD) as a benchmark.
-Although GD has access to first-order information and is often assumed to be superior to ZO schemes, we observe that in several examples RM
+Although GD has access to first-order information and is often assumed to be superior to ZO schemes, we observe that in several examples, RM outperforms GD.